 Producer: “A stakeholder who produces SDI data or services, such as a lay person who generates VGI” (Cooper et al., 2011).

-Provider: “A stakeholder who provides data or services, produced by others or itself, to users through an SDI.
+Provider: “A stakeholder who provides data or services including metadata for both data and services, produced by others or itself, to users through an SDI.
 Examples include an aggregator of VGI, such as Ushahidi, and the provider of the infrastructure for collecting VGI, such as OpenStreetMap” (Cooper et al., 2011).

-Broker: “A stakeholder who brings End Users and Providers together and assists in the negotiation of contracts between them.
+Broker: “A stakeholder who brings End Users, VARs and Providers together and assists in the negotiation of contracts between them.
 They are specialised publishers and can maintain metadata records on behalf of an owner of a product.
 Their functions include harvesting metadata from Producers and Providers, creating catalogues, and providing services based on these catalogues.
 An example for VGI is a community-based organisation that enables the members of its community to provide updates and corrections to the published information of their local authority, such as addresses” (Cooper et al., 2011).

 VAR: “A stakeholder who adds some new feature to an existing product or group of products, and then makes it available as a new product.
 An example is searching for, evaluating and integrating VGI (possibly also with official information), to create a new data set or product.
 It is important to realize that a VAR does not necessarily sell its products, but could generate its income from other sources (eg: support services)” (Cooper et al., 2011)).

-Négociant: “A stakeholder who brings End Users and Providers together and assists in the negotiation of contracts between them.
+Négociant: “A stakeholder who brings End Users, VARs and Providers together and assists in the negotiation of contracts between them.
 They are specialised publishers and can maintain metadata records on behalf of an owner of a product.
 Their functions include harvesting metadata from Producers and Providers, creating catalogues and providing services based on these catalogues.
 A VGI example is a community based organisation that enables the members of its community to provide updates and corrections to the published information of their local authority” (Cooper et al., 2011).

 Hence, a Producer creates a product or service and a Provider makes it available.
 For example, an Official Mapping Agency (which is a subtype of a Producer) might distribute their own products as a Producer that is its own Data Provider (a subtype of Provider) and also allow commercial Data Distributors (another subtype of Provider) to distribute them as well.

-“The Broker and the VAR are at the interface between the SDI and the End Users and are the bridge between the Producers and/or Providers and the End Users” (Cooper et al., 2013).
+“The Broker and the VAR are at the interface between the SDI and the End Users and are the bridge between the Producers and/or Providers and the End Users” (Cooper et al., 2013), though many End Users will work directly with Producers or Providers, particularly once they have established a relationship.
 The key difference between a VAR and a Broker is that the VAR needs to anticipate what the market will need, to be able to add value to the available data and/or services and provide something new.
 On the other hand, the Broker needs to assess the supply and demand of data and/or services to be able to exploit any opportunities to bring together the existing, but unmatched, supply and demand.
+Typically, a Broker and a VAR should justify their existence by making it easier for the other stakeholders to function in and around an SDI.
+It is possible that a Policy Maker could impose a Broker or a VAR under specific circumstances.